ward off

 如果我把盐弄撒了,我就得拾起一撮盐从左臂上扔过去以避免灾祸。 - To ward off the feeling, I drank the whisky quickly.

-我仍旧还是会偶尔做做保湿――即使只是为了避免别人的嘲笑。 - He managed to ward off the blow.
+我仍旧还是会偶尔做做保湿――即使只是为了避免别人的嘲笑。 - He proposed a series of measures that might ward off the environmental apocalypse.